 Many Survivors of Adolescent and Young Adult Cancers Have Chronic Health Problems, Unhealthy Behaviors

-Survivors of adolescent and young adult (AYA) cancers have worse health and unhealthier behaviors than people without a history of cancer, a new analysis shows.
+Survivors of adolescent and young adult (AYA) cancers have worse health and unhealthier behaviors than people without a history of cancer, a 2012 analysis showed.
 These survivors smoke more and exercise less, and they have a higher prevalence of chronic medical conditions and obesity, poorer mental and physical health, and more financial barriers to medical care access.

 “There has been an increasing amount of literature showing that AYA cancer patients have experienced fewer improvements in survival compared with younger children and older adults, so we decided to take a closer look at that population,” explained lead author Dr. Eric Tai, a medical officer in the CDC Division of Cancer Prevention and Control.